mathLab/PINA/README.md

 # 🤖 Introduction

-🤹 PINA is a Python package providing an easy interface to deal with *physics-informed neural networks* (PINN) for the approximation of (differential, nonlinear, ...) functions.
-Based on Pytorch, PINA offers a simple and intuitive way to formalize a specific problem and solve it using PINN.
+🤹 PINA is an open-source Python library providing an intuitive interface for solving differential equations using PINNs, NOs or both together.
+Based on [PyTorch](https://pytorch.org/) and [PyTorchLightning](https://lightning.ai/docs/pytorch/stable/), PINA offers a simple and intuitive way to formalize a specific (differential) problem and solve it using neural networks .
+The approximated solution of a differential equation can be implemented using PINA in a few lines of code thanks to the intuitive and user-friendly interface.

 - 👨‍💻 Formulate your differential problem in few lines of code, just translating the mathematical equations into Python